-The students will compare and contrast the famous poem "Paul Revere's Ride" by Henry Wadsworth Longfellow with a letter written by Paul Revere in which he reflects upon the events that occurred that April night in 1775.
-The students will identify the similarities and differences between the poem and the primary source document.
-The students will then write a short essay arguing the reliability of the poem as a source of historical information.
+The students will compare and contrast the famous poem "Paul Revere's Ride" by Henry Wadsworth Longfellow with a letter written by Paul Revere in which he reports on the events that occurred that April night in 1775.
+The students will identify the similarities and differences between the poem and the primary source.
+They will then write a short essay arguing the reliability of the poem as a source of historical information.